7 Science-Backed Spice Pairings to Transform Borracho Beans

 1. Cumin + Cocoa Powder

-The Combo: Earthy cumin meets rich cocoa for a surprisingly smooth depth.
+The Combo: Earthy cumin meets rich cocoa for structural depth.

 Spice Flavor Profile Quantity per Batch